 Where will I live?

-Cal Maritime has four facilities that you may reside in.
+Cal Maritime has five facilities that you may reside in.
 All first year students live either in Upper Residence Hall or on TSGB with their divisions.
 All incoming students are placed in spaces on a first come, first served basis, while keeping specific needs in mind.
 All freshmen Deck and Engine students will live on the TSGB for one semester of their freshman year.

 Returning students live in McAllister Residence Hall (MRH), Maritime North, and Lower Residence Hall (LRH).
 There are a limited number of Corps Officer rooms aboard the TSGB for returning students.